Using Writing Style Checks to Stop CEO Impersonations

 If one of your employees receives an email that looks like it’s from the CEO asking to send sensitive data or to make a wire transfer, could that employee spot it as a fake based on how it is written?
 He or she may be so concerned with pleasing the CEO that they may urgently respond without a second thought.
-What if artificial intelligence could recognise that the writing style of suspect email doesn’t match the style of your CEO to spot fraud?
+What if artificial intelligence could recognize that the writing style of suspect email doesn’t match the style of your CEO to spot fraud?
 It can.

-Writing Style DNA technology is now available to prevent Business Email Compromise Attacks (BEC) which according to the FBI has cost organisations $12.5 billion with some companies losing as much as $56 million dollars.
+Writing Style DNA technology is now available to prevent Business Email Compromise Attacks (BEC) which according to the FBI has cost organizations $12.5 billion with some companies losing as much as $56 million dollars.